stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 - Phosphorus – Total

-- Nitrite-Nitrate – Dissolved – still to be analyzed
+- Total Kjeldahl Nitrogen (TKN)

-- Zinc – Total – still to be analyzed
+- Zinc – Total

-- Zinc – Dissolved – still to be analyzed

 We extracted data for these COCs, and performed minimal data cleaning.
-We filtered out rejected data (values with a R or REJ flag), removed replicates, and removed one data point for Nitrite-Nitrate that was an obvious outlier (an order of magnitude higher than the rest of the data).
+We filtered out rejected data (values with a R or REJ flag), removed replicates, and removed one data point for TKN that was an outlier (an order of magnitude higher than the majority of the data).
 Figure 4.1 shows data before removal of the outlier.

 ![]((media/image1.png)

-**Figure 4.1** All observations with outlier in place for Nitrite-Nitrate
+**Figure 4.1** All observations with outlier in place for Total Kjeldahl nitrogen (TKN)

 ### Censored (Non-Detect) Data

 Nearly all COCs had non-detect (left-censored) data present (Table 4.1).
 Ecology flagged non-detect data and provided the reporting limit for each non-detect value.
-All COCs had a very small percentage of data that were non-detect (2% or less); non-detect values were substituted with one-half of the reporting limit.
+Most COCs had a very small percentage of data that were non-detect (2% or less); one COC, TKN, had a higher level of non-detect data (just over 10%).
+For all COCs, non-detect values were substituted with one-half of the reporting limit.
+Models using censored methods were compared to linear models for TKN to verify that data substitution on linear mixed effects models generated suitable results.

 **Table 4.1** Percentage of data points that were left-censored (non-detect) for each chemical of concern